 You can typically find fresh rosemary plants with other live herbs at a plant nursery, in the gardening section of home improvement stores or through online garden suppliers.
 There are several different varieties of rosemary, so be sure to select one that will grow well in your area.

 During the holidays, many stores sell rosemary plants as miniature “Christmas trees”.
 These are simply potted rosemary bushes clipped into cone shapes like Christmas trees that smell wonderful!
 You can keep them indoors over the holidays, then transplant into your garden in the spring after a “hardening off” period, where they’re gradually allowed to become accustomed to outdoor conditions.

 Let the Holidays Begin with Rosemary

-Complete your holiday gift list with selecting a project or two suggested in this guide.
-Most of the highlighted DIY gifts are quick and easy, and can be completed in less than a day.
+Complete your holiday gift list by selecting a project or two suggested in this guide.
+Most of the highlighted DIY gifts are quick and easy and can be completed in less than a day.
 Your only problem is deciding which one to do first!